NATIONAL YOUTH LEADERSHIP TRAINING

 WHAT WILL SCOUTS DO AT NYLT?

 Every day is filled with activity.
-The concepts of what a leader must BE, must KNOW, and must DO are taught, demonstrated, and lived in the out of doors.
+The concepts of successful leadership are taught, demonstrated, and lived in the out of doors.
 Immediate use of new ideas is stressed in a fun atmosphere based on the principles of Scouting.
 Everything we do is applicable to unit leadership back home.
 Participants are taught by skilled Scout staff members and veteran adult leaders.
 The days are very full.

 ABOUT ATTENDING NYLT